 VI.
-Did the district have significant events for the quarter (include incurrence of long-term debt, audit findings or legal suits, significant differences in budgeted revenues or expenditures, b (TRANs), issuance of COPs, etc.)?
+Did the district have significant events for the quarter (include incurrence of long-term debt, settlement of audit findings or legal suits, significant differences in budgeted revenues or expenditures, borrowing of funds (TRANs), issuance of COPs, etc.)?
 NO If yes, list events and their financial ramifications.
-(Enter explanation below, include additional pages i f needed.)
+(Enter explanation below, include additional pages if needed.)
 VII.Does the district have significant fiscal problems that must be addressed?
 This year?
 Next year?
 NO NO